rsarfati/academic-kickstart/content/authors/admin/_index.md

 I graduated from [Brown University](https://cs.brown.edu/) in 2018 with an Sc.B. in mathematics and computer science, where I worked extensively with [Amy Greenwald](http://cs.brown.edu/people/faculty/amy/) on topics in algorithmic game theory and reinforcement learning.

 I am also a lead developer of [DSGE.jl](https://github.com/FRBNY-DSGE/DSGE.jl), a [Julia](https://julialang.org/) package for solving, estimating, and forecasting DSGE models; [StateSpaceRoutines.jl](https://github.com/FRBNY-DSGE/StateSpaceRoutines.jl), which contains common filtering and smoothing algorithms for state-space models; and [SMC.jl](https://github.com/FRBNY-DSGE/SMC.jl), which implements variations of sequential Monte Carlo (SMC) sampling for the approximation of posterior distributions.

-*All views expressed are my own, and do not reflect those of the Federal Reserve Bank of New York nor Federal Reserve System.*